 Option 1 - $TBA includes:

-Option 2 - $TBA this option is for Western Australian participants who do not wish to take up accommodation and includes:
+Option 2 - $TBA this option is for South Australian participants who do not wish to take up accommodation and includes:

 All travel costs, including flights are additional and must be organised by barristers individually.